AbhishekAnchan17/Spark_Foundation_Intern/README.md

 # Spark_Foundation_Intern
-I have completed three tasks given by The Sparks Foundation.
+Completed the tasks given by The Sparks Foundation.

 The Sparks Foundation: